 While historically we have developed and commercialized only a few products at a time, we plan to grow by developing and commercializing multiple products concurrently across many industries, technologies and markets.
-Our ability to grow by developing and commercializing multiple products simultaneously requires that we manage a diverse range of projects, expand our personnel resources and broaden our geographic presence.
+Our ability to grow by developing and commercializing multiple products simultaneously requires that we manage a diverse range of projects, and expand our personnel resources.
 Our inability to do any of these could prevent us from successfully implementing our growth strategy, and our revenues and profits could be adversely affected.

 To advance the development of multiple promising potential products concurrently, we need to manage effectively the logistics of maintaining the requisite corporate, operational, administrative and financing functions for each of these product opportunities.
-Expanding our operations into new geographic areas and relying on multiple facilities to develop and manufacture different products concurrently pose additional challenges.
+Potentially expanding our operations into new geographic areas and relying on multiple facilities to develop and manufacture different products concurrently pose additional challenges.
 We have little experience in managing these functions simultaneously for multiple projects in development or in building new infrastructure and integrating the operations of various facilities.
-If we cannot manage this process successfully, we may be subject to operating difficulties, additional expenditures and reduced revenues.
+If we cannot manage this process successfully, we may be subject to operating difficulties, additional expenditures and limited revenue growth.

 We need to expand our personnel resources to grow our business effectively.
 We believe that sustained growth at a higher rate will place a strain on our management, as well as on our other human resources.
 To manage this growth, we must continue to attract and retain qualified management, professional, scientific and technical and operating personnel.
-During the quarter ended June 30, 2006, we were unable to recruit the number of skilled employees we believed was necessary to achieve our target levels for growth.
+During the quarter ended September 30, 2006, the labor market, particularly for highly-specialized scientists and engineers remained tight.
 If we are unable to recruit a sufficient number of qualified personnel, we may be unable to staff and manage projects adequately, which may slow the rate of growth of our contract research revenue or our product development efforts.